-Boston Properties Limited Partnership is the entity through which Boston Properties, Inc. conducts substantially all of its business and owns (either directly or through subsidiaries) substantially all of its assets.
+We are a fully integrated self-administered and self-managed real estate investment trust ("REIT") and one of the largest owners and developers of Class A office properties in the United States.
 Our properties are concentrated in five markets-Boston, midtown Manhattan, Washington, D.C., Princeton, New Jersey and San Francisco.
 We generate revenue and cash primarily by leasing our Class A office space to our tenants.
 Factors we consider when we lease space include creditworthiness of the tenant, the length of the lease, the rental rate to be paid, costs of tenant improvements, operating costs and real estate taxes, vacancy, current and anticipated future demand for office space and general economic factors.